Syllabus

 coherent project(s).

-This class consists of student teams working on two
+This class consists of student teams working on one

-major design projects during the semester; the students will
+major design project during the semester; the students will

 reinforce their teamwork and communication skills and will